 We asked four successful and respected entrepreneurs and brand experts to share their stories about how branding influenced their lives and helped them grow their businesses.

-He started out as a public speaker in training, with a passion for business communication and a desire to share his ideas with larger audiences.
+He started as a public speaker in training, with a passion for business communication and a desire to share his ideas with larger audiences.
 As a beginner, Foland only had the skills and training.

 I spent three years of my life going to Toastmasters and mastering the craft of becoming a public speaker.
 I was winning speech competitions.
 People said they really liked my speaking style.
 I had a credible job at the University of California, Irvine and I came up with multiple ideas that I thought would reshape the world of business communication.
 As I became better and better at speaking, I started to go out into the world to find speaking gigs.